 Between all these developments, the crypto community has become aware of Thailand as an alternative to other crypto hotspots such as Singapore or Hong Kong.
 The Blockchain ecosystem, therefore, is constantly growing along with the number of events, meetups and companies.
 With projects like Muay Thai (Thai Kickboxing Coin) or an ICO by Adventure Hostel Bangkok, the first officially registered ICOs are about to launch.

-Goals of crypto-payment adoption in Thailand
+Crypto-Payment Goals in Thailand

 The Kingdom of Thailand is an amazing place with much to offer – friendly people, stunning beaches, and amazing food.
 On top of that, travelers get great value for their money.
 The number of tourists stepping foot into the country confirm that picture: almost 40 million tourists visited Thailand in 2018.